PRP for Hair Before and After: How It Feels, Week by Week

 What To Do if PRP Hair Loss Treatment Does Not Offer the Expected Results?

 No two patients can expect the same outcomes in healthcare, and PRP is not an exception.
-While PRP is a popular method, its effectiveness may vary from candidate to candidate.
-Many patients compare the PRP for hair before and after pictures of other patients before proceeding with treatment.
+While PRP therapy is a popular method, its effectiveness may vary from candidate to candidate.
+Many patients compare the PRP for hair before and after pictures of other patients before proceeding with the initial treatment.
 In fact, it helps you gauge the effectiveness of the method.
 However, hair regrowth that others can attain cannot be the gold standard for you.
 So, if your outcome doesn't match that of your friend or colleague, don't just doubt the procedure or count it as a failure.
 Before doubting the procedure itself, take a moment to revisit a few key factors:

 • Did you follow the full protocol as recommended?